Mel0Dramat1c/Hackathon-Weather-Report/README.md

 ## User Stories

+Our initial User Stories were considered from a general perspective:

 As a user, I want to be able to enter a city name in a search box to get the current weather information for that city.

 As a user, I want to see the temperature displayed in Celsius for the selected city.